Battle of Ridaniya: Description of the battle

 Sultan Tuman bay II now resolved himself to march out as far as Salahia, and there meet the Turks wearied by the desert march; however, at the last he yielded to his Emirs who entrenched themselves at Ridanieh a little way out of the city.
-By this time, the Ottomans were crossing the Sinai Peninsula and having reached Arish, were marching unopposed by Salahia and Bilbeis to Khanqah; on January 20 they reached Birkat al Hajj, a few hours from the Capital.
+By this time, the Ottomans were crossing the Sinai Peninsula and having reached Arish, were marching unopposed by Salahia and Bilbeis to Khanqah; on January 20 they reached Birkat al Hajj, a few hours from Cairo, the Mamluk Sultanate's capital.
 Two days later the main body confronted the Egyptian entrenchment, while a party crossing Mocattam Hill took them in the flank.
 The Battle of Ridanieh was fought January 22, 1517.
 With a band of devoted followers, Tuman threw himself into the midst of the Ottoman ranks, and even reached Sinan Pasha's tent and personally killed him, thinking he was Selim.
 But in the end the Egyptians were routed, and fled two miles up the Nile.
 The Ottomans then entered the City of Cairo unopposed.
 They took the Citadel and slew the entire Circassian garrison, while all around the streets became the scene of terrible outrage.
 Selim I himself occupied an island close to Bulac.
 The following day his Vizier, entering the city, endeavored to stop the wild rapine of the troops; and the Caliph Al-Mutawakkil III, who had followed in Selim's train, led the public service invoking blessing on his name.
 The Caliph's prayer as given by Ibn Ayas.

 Still plunder and riot went on.
 The Turks seized all they could lay hold of, and threatened death unless on payment of large ransom.
 The Circassian were everywhere pursued and mercilessly slaughtered, their heads being hung up around the battle field.
 It was not till some days had passed, that Selim I with Caliph Al-Mutawakkil III, whose influence for mercy began now to be felt, having entered the city stopped these wild hostilities, and the inhabitants began again to feel some measure of security.